mate-academy/py-mutable-immutable/README.md

 3 arguments:
 1. `comfort_class` - comfort class of a car, from 1 to 7
 2. `clean_mark` - car cleanness mark, from very
-dirty - 1 to absolute clean - 10
+dirty - 1 to absolutely clean - 10
 3. `brand` - brand of the car

 Create class `CarWashStation`, its constructor takes and